SUMMER 2025 NEWSLETTER

 Dov A Treiman

-The President of a major bank in England came to Adam Leitman Bailey, P.C., under immediate threat of being evicted from a Manhattan townhouse, as a result of an unjustified claim of unlawful lease holdover, and under further threat of losing a $1,000,000 deposit Client had paid pursuant to a contract of sale to purchase those same premises.
+The President of a major bank in England came to Adam Leitman Bailey, P.C., under immediate threat of being evicted from a Manhattan townhouse, as a result of an unjustified claim of unlawful lease holdover, and under further threat of losing a $1,000,000 deposit Client paid pursuant to a contract of sale to purchase the premises.
 Because subscribers to Client’s investment portfolio had themselves delayed paying the funds Client required to consummate the purchase, Client was unable to pay the balance of the contract price on the then-scheduled Time Is Of The Essence (“TOE”) Closing Date, and the Townhouse Owner/Seller had refused to adjourn the Time Is Of The Essence Closing Date.

-Client’s transactional counsel and Townhouse Owner Landlord/Seller’s counsel engaged in a series of email communications, prior to the scheduled Time Is Of The Essence Closing Date of December 31, 2023, in which Townhouse Owner Landlord/Seller’s counsel, recognizing that December 31st was a Saturday, first offered to close on the sale on Friday, December 30, 2023, and then set Tuesday, January 3, 2024, as the new Closing Date.
+Client’s transactional counsel and Townhouse Owner Landlord/Seller’s counsel engaged in a series of email communications, prior to the scheduled Time Is Of The Essence Closing Date of December 31, 2023, in which Townhouse Owner Landlord/Seller’s counsel, recognizing that December 31st was a Saturday, first offered to close on the sale on Friday, December 30, 2023. counsel then set Tuesday, January 3, 2024, as the new Closing Date.
 Client’s transactional counsel advised Townhouse Owner Landlord/Seller’s counsel that Client would be “unable to close this transaction on January 3, 2024, but nevertheless, Purchaser fully intends to fulfill his obligations under the contract, . . . [but] [h]e anticipates that the closing can take place this April, . . . [and] Purchaser . . . intends to continue to pay rent and other expenses relating to the premises pursuant to his lease as he has in the past and will advise you as soon as he is able to close.”

 Nevertheless, prior to December 31, 2023, and purportedly pursuant to the terms of the agreements Client had been forced to sign, Townhouse Owner Landlord/Seller proceeded to file a Notice of Petition and Petition, for Client’s eviction from the Premises, in a summary holdover proceeding in New York City Civil Court.